407Vision/Group-1-Semester-Project/README.md

 # Group-1-Semester-Project

 # Image Filtering Techniques
 # Group 1

-## 1. Implementing and Comparing Basic Image Filters
+# 1. Implementing and Comparing Basic Image Filters
-Objective:
+## Objective
 This task focuses on implementing basic image filters for noise reduction and edge enhancement.
 The primary goals are:

-## Apply smoothing filters: Mean and Median filters.
+1. Apply smoothing filters: Mean and Median filters.
-Apply sharpening filters to enhance edges.
+2. Apply sharpening filters to enhance edges.
-Compare the results for images affected by different noise types, such as Gaussian noise and Salt-and-Pepper noise.
+3. Compare the results for images affected by different noise types, such as Gaussian noise and Salt-and-Pepper noise.

-Libraries Used
+## Libraries Used:
 OpenCV: For image processing operations.
 NumPy: For numerical computations.

+#Steps
 ## Adding Noise:

-Gaussian Noise: Simulated using random values from a normal distribution.
+1. Gaussian Noise: Simulated using random values from a normal distribution.
-Salt-and-Pepper Noise: Simulated by randomly setting pixels to maximum (salt) or minimum (pepper) intensity.
+2. Salt-and-Pepper Noise: Simulated by randomly setting pixels to maximum (salt) or minimum (pepper) intensity.

 ## Applying Filters: